ShareMyWebStuff/template-aws-infrastructure/README.md

 #### Create EC2 Key Pair

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 In the AWS console, goto EC2.
 Down the left hand side under network and security select "Key Pairs".
 When you create a key pair the pem file will be automatically downloaded to your download directory.
 To create a pem file to connect to the EC2 instance.
 1. Select "Create Key Pair"
-  1. Ordered sub-list
    1. Enter the name.
 For instance "sharemytutoring-kp"
    1. Select the file format (pem).
    1. Click "Create Key Pair".
-2. The sharemytutoring-kp.pem file will automartically be downloaded.
+1. The sharemytutoring-kp.pem file will automartically be downloaded.
 Keep this in a safe place as it will be used to connect to any EC2 instances you create.

-1. First ordered list item
-2. Another item
-  * Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number
-  1. Ordered sub-list
-4. And another item.

 #### Once Hosting Zone is Created